jackfranklin/javascriptplayground.com/_posts/2018-04-19-json-decoding-in-elm.md

         -- we'll decode the sports object here in a mo
 ```

-A top tip when you want to test decoders incrementally - you can use
+A top tip when you want to test decoders incrementally is that you can use
 `Decode.succeed` to have a decoder pay no attention to the actual JSON and just
 succeed with the given value.
 So to finish our decoder we can simply fill in our
 missing fields with `Decode.succeed`: